 The Talking Heads started out playing in legendary New York club CBGB, effectively the focal point for American New Wave; The Ramones, Television, Patti Smith Group, and Blondie also launched their careers there.
 While these groups all came from the same place and time, they’re a diverse bunch, and Talking Heads have their own niche as an arty and endearingly dorky band.

 Scottish born frontman David Byrne and drummer Chris Frantz recruited Frantz’s girlfriend Tina Weymouth on bass.
 Keyboard player and guitarist Jerry Harrison signed on after finishing his architecture degree, having earlier served in The Modern Lovers, Jonathan Richman’s backing band.

-The Talking Heads can sound thin; on their strongest albums, they have auxiliary musicians fleshing out their sound or Brian Eno’s production providing another point of interest.
+The Talking Heads can sound thin; on their strongest albums, they have auxiliary musicians fleshing out their sound or Brian Eno‘s production providing another point of interest.
 Their best albums involve all four members collaborating, but their later records are dominated by Byrne and are less interesting for it.
 The group’s sound changed markedly over their career; on their early albums, they have a nervy, minimal new wave sound, with Byrne’s paranoid lyrics and vocals taking centre stage.
 But mid-career, they recruited extra musicians and employed funk grooves, while Little Creatures and True Stories have more of an acoustic sound with some country influences.

 I am missing a couple of albums below – I don’t always bother with live albums and have covered 1984’s Stop Making Sense, but the 2004 reissue of 1982’s live album The Name of This Band Is Talking Heads has generally been acclaimed.
-I have also tried the group’s solo careers, and have generally been disappointed – apart from Byrne’s collaborative albums with Eno, the one album that I’ve enjoyed is Byrne’s 1981 soundtrack for The Catherine Wheel.
+I have also tried the group’s solo careers, and have generally been disappointed – apart from Byrne’s collaborative albums with Eno, the one solo album that I’ve enjoyed is Byrne’s 1981 soundtrack for The Catherine Wheel.